Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Summary of Findings

-\subsection{RQ$_3$: To what proportion are the automated accounts delivering IoCs through Twitter?}
+\subsection{RQ$_3$: To what proportion are the automated accounts delivering IoCs through social media?}

-We employed the XGBoot model to determine whether the IoCs posted on Twitter originated from human-maintained or automated accounts.
-The XGBoost model predicted that out of the 1749 accounts that posted IoCs, 1694 are human-handled, and 55 are automated accounts.
-Notably, human-handled accounts shared the majority percentage (82.12\%) of the IoCs, while automated accounts shared 17.87\% of them.
-Moreover, we analyzed the percentage of Twitter accounts sharing the 44,281 malicious IoCs and discovered that 3.55\% of them were from automated accounts, which is a total of 8,067 malicious IoCs.
-Consequently, we calculate that the automated accounts were responsible for initiating 18.22\% of the malicious IoCs on Twitter.
-Additionally, we analyzed the prevalence of automated accounts sharing malicious IoCs before TIS and found that they initiated 777 cyber artifacts (3.17\%).
-To summarise, our analysis confirms that automated accounts are also involved in disseminating malicious IoCs on Twitter.
+We employed the XGBoost model to determine whether the IoCs posted on Twitter originated from human-maintained or automated accounts.
+Delving into the specifics of IoC activity, the dataset contains a notable 90,991 IoCs after the removal of retweets and duplicates.
+Of these IoCs, a total of 1,749 accounts actively participated in posting them.
+Interestingly, human accounts were responsible for a significant majority of these postings, contributing a total of 77,892 IoCs and involving 1,717 individual human accounts.
+In contrast, automated accounts posted 13,099 IoCs, with their participation limited to 32 accounts.
+It is worth noting that, despite the limited number of automated accounts (i.e., 32), they were identified to be responsible for sharing about 14.4\% of the overall IoCs in our dataset.
+This emphasizes the potential role that each bot account can have for successfully spreading large portions of cyber threat information.
+Moreover, we analyzed the percentage of Twitter accounts sharing 44,281 confirmed IoCs.
+These confirmed IoCs were distributed among 817 accounts engaged in their dissemination.
+Although human accounts played the primary role in the dissemination of confirmed IoCs, sharing 38,149 confirmed IoCs across 798 distinct human accounts, automated accounts also contributed to the propagation of confirmed IoCs, with 6,132~(13.8\%) IoCs attributed to 19 bot accounts.
+Notably, the percentages of confirmed IoCs over total shared IoCs are similar for the two types of accounts (i.e., 48.98\% for human-operated accounts and 46.81\% for automated accounts), suggesting that an IoC maintains an almost consistent level of reliability irrespective of whether it is disseminated by an automated or human-operated account.
+Additionally, we analyzed the prevalence of automated accounts sharing confirmed IoCs before TISs and found that they initiated 186 cyber artifacts.
+To summarise, our analysis confirms that automated accounts are also involved and play a complementary role in disseminating confirmed IoCs on Twitter.